 The Bailey Alu-Tech motorhome is covered by a six (6) year Bodyshell Integrity Warranty.
 This cover extends to any structural degradation to the bodyshell that arises as a result of water ingress through any permanently sealed seams or joints (with the exception of exclusions stated in the terms and conditions).

 WARRANTY EXTENSION

-An additional four (4) year extension to the standard Bodyshell Integrity Warranty cover (making 10 years' cover in total) is available as a cost option through your supplying Retailer comprehensive warranty on all parts and components used in the construction of the Bailey motorhome chassis and habitation area, as well as full coverage for any manufacturing faults forming part of the original specification of the Bailey motorhome with the following specified exceptions:
+An additional four (4) year extension to the standard Bodyshell Integrity Warranty cover (making 10 years' cover in total) is available as a cost option through your supplying Retailer

-3 YEAR MANUFACTURER'S WARRANTY -Provided by Bailey
+3 YEAR MANUFACTURER'S WARRANTY -PROVIDED BY BAILEY